CommodoreToad/Baten-Kaitos-Origins-HD-Randomizer/README.md

 3) The cookie thugs will no longer bother you (full mode only for now).
 4) Ballet Dancer has been added to the Colesium, Rank 5: Nukerz.
 5) All Magnus Mixers now behave as Prototype Mixers.
+6) Permanet Wingdash is available as long as you have a blank Magnus.
-6) Shops can now update any Magnus.
+7) Shops can now update any Magnus.

 Pac-Man Script: